jeffteeters/sphinxcontrib-filltableref/docs/source/about.rst

 `sphinxcontrib-bibtex <http://sphinxcontrib-bibtex.readthedocs.org/en/latest/>`_
 and `sphinxcontrib-bibtex2 <https://github.com/mcmtroffaes/sphinxcontrib-bibtex/tree/develop/sphinxcontrib/bibtex2>`_,
 and both of those are installed automatically by sphinxcontrib-bibtexpdflink.
-Also sphinxcontrib-bibtexpdflink allow links to PDF of papers and notes for each reference, which can be quite useful.
+Also sphinxcontrib-bibtexpdflink allows having a link to a PDF file and notes for each reference, which can be quite useful.